INTRODUCTION | GUIDE | MAP | RELATED POSTS

 1: SUSHI NHÍ

 Opened in 2014, Sushi Nhí is fabulous.
-Squeezed into a tiny shopfront on a classic local neighbourhood food street, Sushi Nhí makes a mockery of expensive, formal sushi restaurants.
-The quality, variety and presentation is excellent.
-The ambience is low-key but comfortable.
-The staff and chefs are young, gracious and polite.
-Prices are reasonable and ingredients are crisp, fresh, and melt-in-your-mouth delicious.
-Over the last year – since business has been booming – they’ve added a few comforts, such as air-con, Tiger Beer on tap, and a lovely lantern-lit kiosk out front.
-Hân, a chirpy, attractive, and highly organised 28 year-old woman, runs the show.
-Sushi Nhí is popular with Saigon’s youth, middle-class families, and a spattering of foreign expats.
+Recently relocated (well, just a couple of doors up from its original location) and completed redecorated, Sushi Nhí makes a mockery of expensive, formal sushi restaurants.
+Right in the middle of a classic local neighbourhood food street, the quality, variety and presentation is excellent.
+Even since its makeover (now boasting indoor seating on comfortable, modern furniture on three levels), the ambience is pleasantly low-key.
+The staff and chefs are young, gracious and polite – there’s the sense that they’re proud of the work they do.
+Prices are very reasonable and ingredients are crisp, fresh, and melt-in-your-mouth delicious.
+Over the last couple years – since business has been booming – they’ve added many comforts and extras, such as air-con, a sushi bar, ink-and-water paintings on the walls, Tiger Beer on tap, and excellent carafes of Japanese-style plumb wine (unfortunately, they’ve also added sugary pop music).
+Hân, a chirpy, attractive, and highly organised woman in her late twenties, runs the show on the ground.
+Sushi Nhí is popular with Saigon’s youth, middle-class families, and, increasingly, foreign expats.
 It’s ridiculously good.

 2: SUSHI KO

-On the lively, trendy, street food boulevard that is Vinh Khanh Street in District 4, Sushi Ko is in a prime position.
-Surrounded on all sides by well-established Vietnamese seafood restaurants, Sushi Ko’s Japanese menu has been pulling in crowds of young Vietnamese and expats for over a year now.
+On the lively, trendy, street food mecca that is Vinh Khanh Street in District 4, Sushi Ko is in a prime position.
+Surrounded on all sides by well-established Vietnamese seafood restaurants, Sushi Ko’s Japanese menu has been pulling in crowds of young Vietnamese and expats for a couple of years now.
 It has all the buzz and atmosphere you’d expect from a Vinh Khanh establishment: the echo of blaring street-karaoke; clouds of cooking smoke drifting from roadside barbecues; and the raucous cacophony of passing traffic and excited diners.
 The menu is extensive but prices are higher here than other places in this list.
-There’s plenty of outside and inside seating – Sushi Ko is bigger and badder than most budget sushi joints: the fish is richer, the soy sauce is saltier, and the wasabi is wickedly hot.
-However, you should get here early, because by 8pm the quality tends to drop slightly: the seaweed loses its crispness and becomes rubbery, and the fish loses its shine.
+Sushi Ko has recently expanded, and now includes two locations (Sushi Ko 1 & 2) on Vinh Khanh Street, so there’s plenty of outside and inside seating available.
+Sushi Ko is bigger and badder than most budget sushi joints in Saigon: the fish is richer, the soy sauce is saltier, and the wasabi is wickedly hot.
+However, you should try to get here early, because by 8pm the quality tends to drop slightly: the seaweed loses its crispness and becomes rubbery, and the fish loses its shine.

 3: SUSHI HƯNG